Beaver Valley, Delaware and Pennsylvania: Recreational uses

 Trails crisscross the expanses of Beaver Valley.

-Crisscrossing upland meadows and pristine streams, heavily wooded areas or lush valleys, Beaver Valley's extensive network of packed-earth paths offers a wide variety of terrain for a wide variety of recreational activities.
+Crisscrossing upland meadows and pristine streams, heavily wooded areas or valleys, Beaver Valley's extensive network of packed-earth paths offers a variety of terrain for a wide variety of recreational activities.
 Bikers, hikers, horseback riders, runners, birders, artists, cross country skiers, and dog walkers can frequently be seen taking advantage of what Beaver Valley offers.

 Hikers enjoying the Woodlawn Wildlife Refuge trails.

 A half dozen horse farms exist throughout the valley and horseback riders make good use of the farms’ proximity to the trails.
 On any given day, several mountain bike clubs in the area will ride en masse in colorful array.
 Birders frequent the valley, also, to take in the hundreds of migratory and sedentary bird species stopping or living in Beaver Valley.
 A calm summer evening will draw artists to the fields at the eastside of the valley, and their paintings ornament the walls of many a restaurant and business in the Brandywine Valley.
 A number of hiking clubs and recreational meetup groups schedule hikes in the valley on a regular basis in every season.
 A short loop through a part of the valley might take a dog walker a half-hour while more serious hikers can wander for several hours through The Woodlawn Wildlife Refuge, Brandywine State Park, The First State National Historical Park, and beyond.
 On a summer ride or hike down to the river, one might witness a flotilla of kayakers or rafters drifting down to Thompson's Bridge or a pace line of cyclists racing along Brandywine Creek Drive.
 Several cycling and hiking groups help maintain the trails in the wildlife refuge and can frequently be seen with chainsaws clearing fallen trees.